Sudanese Armed Forces: Equipment

 The IISS estimated in 2011 that Sudan had 778+ artillery pieces, including 20 US M-101, 16 D-30, Soviet D-74, Soviet M-30, and 75 Soviet 130mm M-46/Type-59-I. The IISS estimated in 2011 that the Army had 20 pieces of self-propelled artillery, including 10 Soviet 2S1 Gvozdika and 10 French (AMX) Mk F3.
 Multiple rocket launchers in service include the Soviet 122mm BM-21 Grad and the Chinese PHL-81.

 Also reported in 2013 were Soviet M43 mortars (120mm).
 Anti-tank and anti-aircraft weapons reported included a number of British-made Swingfire, 54 Soviet 9K32 Strela-2 (SA-7 Grail), and a large number of various anti-aircraft guns.

-T-72 main battle tanks, FB-6A mobile air defense systems, 9K33 Osa mobile air defence systems, and WS1 and WS2 MRLS have also been spotted with the Sudanese armed forces.
+Open-source inventories published after the outbreak of the 2023 Sudan war listed Sudanese equipment including T-72 operators and variants main battle tanks, FB-6A mobile air-defence systems (a motorized adaptation of the shoulder-fired FN-6), 9K33 Osa/SA-8 mobile surface-to-air missile systems, and WS-1B and WS-2B multiple rocket launcher systems.
+During the war, additional reports described continued Sudanese Armed Forces use of T-72Z/Al-Zubair I tanks in 2025 and a growing operational emphasis on drones and air-defence systems in 2026.

+By May 2026, reports from the conflict described intensified use of drones and counter-drone air-defence operations, including Sudanese army drone strikes against RSF positions in Nyala and the reported interception of a long-range RSF drone over White Nile state.

 Armored vehicles are produced, maintained, and repaired at the Elshaheed Ibrahim Shams el Deen Complex in Khartoum.